-The OtterBox Venture 65 is built like a tank and offers top-notch insulation performance.
-It makes comparably priced models look flimsy when placed side-by-side.
+The OtterBox Venture 65 is built like a tank ( it makes comparably priced models look flimsy when placed side-by-side) and offers top-notch insulation performance.
 In our insulation testing it took top honors, keeping pace with the now dethroned ORCA despite being 11 quarts larger (according to our measurements).
 It backs this up with thoughtful design touches like a built-in bottle opener, a mess-free drain plug, and an angled floor so that draining the meltwater doesn't become a Crossfit style workout.
-There are also attachments points for a plethora of interesting looking (but pricey) accessories, like cutting boards, wheels, and cup holders.
-All this performance does come at a price.
+There are also attachment points for a plethora of interesting looking (but pricey) accessories, like cutting boards, wheels, and cup holders.
+All this performance does come at a price, however.
 At $350 the Venture certainly isn't a steal, and its extra insulation makes it quite large and bulky when compared to other models of a similar capacity.
 However, if you're willing to swallow a premium price tag, we think the Venture 65 is the best choice.
-If you're looking for high-end performance on a budget, you might want to check out the slightly inferior but but somewhat more reasonably priced RTIC 65.
+If you're looking for high-end performance on a budget, you might want to check out the slightly inferior but somewhat more reasonably priced RTIC 65.

 OtterBox Venture 65 Review

 Cons: Expensive, bulky